Holiday Closure Notice:

 Megan Henderson is an experienced Clinical Psychologist passionate about embracing life’s challenges as opportunities for change and growth.

-Megan has a special interest in working with children and families dealing with anxiety, adjustment difficulties, depression, and trauma.
+Megan has an interest in working with children and families dealing with anxiety, adjustment difficulties, depression, and trauma.
 Megan is committed to helping families thrive by focusing on positive strategies to connect, improve communication, resolve conflicts, and build resilience.

 Megan completed her undergraduate and postgraduate studies at La Trobe University in Bundoora, graduating with a Bachelor of Behavioural Science, a Postgraduate Diploma in Psychology, and a Doctorate in Clinical Psychology.